Hidden Convexity in Queueing Models: Introduction

 Solving this joint control problem over arrival and service rates is challenging because the objective function is non-convex \citep{harel1990convexity}.
 Existing studies often restrict attention to tractable settings such as $M/M/1$ queues for exact analysis \citep{ata2006dynamic} or asymptotic heavy-traffic regimes \citep{lee2014optimal, lee2019pricing}.
 More recently, \citet{chen2024online} propose a gradient-based method to numerically solve the problem.
 Surprisingly, despite the non-convex nature of the underlying problem, both \citet{chen2024online} and \citet{hu2024multi}, who control the arrival rate through pricing, observe that first-order methods empirically converge to global optimal solutions.
 This phenomenon reveals a striking gap between theory and practical performance.
 Understanding the mechanisms behind the success of first-order methods in these non-convex queueing models is essential for developing more principled online learning and offline optimization algorithms.

 In this paper, we provide a theoretical foundation for this empirical phenomenon by identifying a hidden convexity.
 The key step is a reparameterization of the optimization problem through a change of variables.
 Under mild structural assumptions, we show that the original non-convex objective can be reformulated as a convex function over the new variables, subject to convex constraints.
-This convex reformulation applies to a broad class of $GI/GI/1$ queues, including $\Gamma_k/\Gamma_m/1$ queues whose arrival and service times follow Gamma distributions with shape parameters $k$ and $m$ no less than $1$.
-It also extends to Jackson networks of $M/M/1$ queues, $M/GI/1$ queues, and well-known approximate formulations of $GI/GI/k$ queues.
-Finally, leveraging this reformulation, we establish that the original problem satisfies the Polyak-Łojasiewicz-Kurdyka (PŁK) condition \citep{polyak1963gradient, lojasiewicz1963topological, kurdyka1998gradients}, which ensures the global convergence of first-order methods and thus explains the observed empirical success.
+This convex reformulation applies to a broad class of $GI/GI/1$ queues, including $\Gamma_k/\Gamma_m/1$ queues whose interarrival and service times follow Gamma distributions with shape parameters $k$ and $m$ no less than $1$, as well as $GI/M/1$ queues with log-concave interarrival times.
+It also extends to Jackson networks of $M/M/1$ queues, $M/GI/1$ queues, and well-known approximate formulations of $GI/GI/s$ queues.
+Finally, leveraging this reformulation, we establish that the original problem satisfies the Polyak-Łojasiewicz-Kurdyka (PŁK) condition \citep{polyak1963gradient, lojasiewicz1963topological, kurdyka1998gradients}, which ensures the global convergence of first-order methods and helps explain the observed empirical success under standard assumptions.

 A key ingredient in our analysis is a new convexity result.
 To construct the reformulation, we require the expected queue length to be convex after a square-root transformation of the traffic intensity $\rho$.
 Specifically, let $L_q(\rho)$ denote the expected queue length.
-We prove that $\hat{L}_q(\tau) \coloneqq L_q(\sqrt{\tau})$ is convex for $\Gamma_k/\Gamma_m/1$ queues with $k, m \ge 1$.
+We prove that $\hat{L}_q(\tau) \coloneqq L_q(\sqrt{\tau})$ is convex for $\Gamma_k/\Gamma_m/1$ queues with $k, m \ge 1$ and $GI/M/1$ queues with log-concave interarrival times.
 Interestingly, using Spitzer's identity, $\hat L_q(\tau)$ can be represented as the sum of a finite collection of potentially non-convex terms and infinitely many, rapidly vanishing convex terms.
 Because of this mixture, the global convexity of $\hat{L}_q(\tau)$ is far from trivial, which may be of independent interest.